 TSTLE a[] b[] (d[]) Tests if a is less than OR equal to b.
 Boolean result loaded into optional destination (d).
 Zero bit updated with result.
 If test evaluates to false then the next instruction is skipped.
 SET a[] b[] Sets I/O id a to the value of b.
 ADD a[] b[] d[] Adds a and b and puts the result into d.
 Zero bit updated with result.
 SUB a[] b[] d[] Subtracts b from a and puts the result into d.
 Zero bit updated with result.
 DIV a[] b[] d[] Divides a by b and puts the result into d.
 Zero bit updated with result.
 MUL a[] b[] d[] Multiplies a by b and puts the result into d.
 Zero bit updated with result.
 DEC a Decrements a by 1.
 Zero bit updated.
 INC a Increments a by 1.
 Zero bit updated.
 AND a[] b[] (d[]) Logical AND's a with b and optionally puts boolean result into d.
 Zero bit updated.
+ANDB a[] b[] (d[]) Bitwise AND's a with b and optionally puts bitwise AND result into d.
+Zero bit updated.
 OR a[] b[] (d[]) Logical OR's a with b and optionally puts boolean result into d.
 Zero bit updated.
+ORB a[] b[] (d[]) Bitwise OR's a with b and optionally puts bitwise OR result u u ( u/ into d.
+Zero bit updated.
 XOR a[] b[] (d[]) Logical XOR's a with b and optionally puts boolean result into d.
 Zero bit updated.
-BNZ (a) b If the optional a operand is specified it is tested for a non zero value.
-If a is not specified then the zero bit is tested for non zero.
+XORB a[] b[] (d[]) Bitwise XOR's a with b and optionally puts bitwise result into d.
+Zero bit updated.
+BNZ (a) b If the optional a operand is specified it is tested for a non- zero value.
+If a is not specified then the zero bit is tested for non-zero.
 If true then program jumps to label specified in operand b.
 BZ (a) b Same as BNZ but tests for zero value.
-CNZ (a) b Same as the branch instruction but calls a subroutine instead of branching.
+CNZ (a) b Same as the branch instruction but calls a subroutine . , instead of branching.
 See section on program address stack.
 CZ (a) b Same as above but tests for zero result.
 CALLSUB a Calls subroutine with label a.
 See section on program address stack.
 GOTO a Branches to program address specified by label a.
 DELAY a Delay instruction, delay specified in 1/1000 seconds.
 This delay is blocking delay, so that next PLC instruction will not execute until delay is over.
 NOP A no operation instruction.
 RET A return from subroutine instruction.
 EMAIL a Sends email, a = message ID to send EM1 - EM8.
-X10 a b c a: house code 0-15, b: device code 0-15, c: ON, OFF, BRIGHT, DIM END End of main program.
-This instruction will set the program counter back to zero and the program will start executing from the beginning.
+X10 a b c a: house code 0-15, b: device code 0-15, c: ON, OFF, BRIGHT, DIM WEBSET a b a: URL1-8, b: number or VAR, RAM or any other readable END End of main program.
+This instruction will set the program counter back to zero and the program will start executing from the beginning. months,